Monkey-man of Delhi

-The Monkey Man of New Delhi (English: The Face Scratcher, Hindi: मुंहनोचवा, Urdu: منھ نوچوا) aka Kaala Bandar is an unknown anomaly which was reported to be roaming Delhi in mid-2001.
+The Monkey-man of Delhi, also known as the Face Scratcher or the Black Monkey, is an unknown anomaly which was reported to be roaming Delhi in mid-2001.
 The entire incident has been described as an example of mass hysteria in India.

 History

-In May 2001, reports began to circulate in the Indian capital New Delhi around a strange monkey-like creature that was appearing at night and attacking people.
-Eyewitness accounts were often inconsistent, but tended to describe the creature as about four feet (120 cm) tall, covered in thick black hair, with a metal helmet, metal claws, glowing red eyes and three buttons on its chest.
-Some reports also claim that the monkey-man wore roller-skates.
+In May 2001, reports circulated in New Delhi, India concerning a monkey-like creature that attacked people at night.
+Eyewitness accounts were often inconsistent, but usually described the creature as about four feet (120 cm) tall, covered in thick black hair, with a metal helmet, metal claws, glowing red eyes and three buttons on its chest.
+Some reports also claim that it wore roller-skates.
 Others, however, described the Monkey-man as having a more vulpine snout, and being up to eight feet tall, and muscular; it would leap from building to building.

-Over 350 sightings of the Kala Bandar were reported, as well as around 60 resulting injuries.
-Two (by some reports, three) people even died when they leapt from the tops of buildings or fell down stairwells in a panic caused by what they thought was the attacker.
-At one point, exasperated police even issued artist's impression drawings in an attempt to catch the creature.
+Over 350 sightings of the Monkey-man were reported, as well as around 60 resulting in injuries.
+Police released artist's sketches of eyewitness accounts in an attempt to catch the creature.
+Two (by some reports, three) people reportedly died when they fell from the tops of buildings or down stairwells in a panic caused when they thought they were under attack.

 In popular culture

 Film

+In the Tamil film Dhill (2001), a comic character named Ezhumalai (Mayilsamy) boards an all-women’s bus and flirts with a passenger, who turns out to be a plainclothes cop.
+As Ezhumalai is tackled by the cop, one of his associates, 'Megaserial' Mahadevan (Vivek), jokingly comments from outside: "He is that Delhi Monkey Man!
+Take him to the [police] station!".